diegargon/monnet-core/monnet_agent/README.md

 # Monnet Agent

-Agent Client to install on other hosts and send stats and otheers can be installed manually or via ui/ansible
+Agent client to be installed on other hosts to send stats and other data.
+It can be installed manually or via UI/Ansible.

 Support: Linux

-Planning Support: Windows, and probably others non-POSIX
+Planned Support: Windows, and possibly other non-POSIX systems.

 ## Install Monnet Agent Linux (systemd)

-Via UI and ansible is the easy/fast way
+Using the UI or Ansible is the easiest and fastest way.

-For manually processs check the ansible playbook install-agent-systemd
+For manual installation, check the Ansible playbook `install-agent-systemd`.

 ## Payload Structure Documentation